 Members who are interested in learning more about these topics from our experts, particularly new or newish members, are encouraged to attend.

-Come along and bring one or more pieces that you have created that fit into one of these categories.
+Come along and bring one or more pieces that you have created.
 Share your thoughts on how they could be improved with others.
 Or maybe a project that is in the design stage that you would like to get some technical advice from other woodturners.